Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 where $n$ is the number density of atoms and

-is a parameter that expresses the relative strength of the DDI against the short-range interaction.
-Equation~\eqref{eq:dipole_polarized_bogoliubov} shows that for $\epsilon_{\rm dd}>1$, the BEC becomes dynamically unstable because $\omega$ is imaginary for wave numbers below $k_{\rm c}=\sqrt{4gnM(\epsilon_{\rm dd}-1)}/\hbar$.
+is a parameter that characterizes the relative strength of the DDI against the short-range interaction.
+Equation~\eqref{eq:dipole_polarized_bogoliubov} shows that for $\epsilon_{\rm dd}>1$, the BEC becomes dynamically unstable because $E_{\bm k}$ is imaginary for wave numbers below $k_{\rm c}=\sqrt{4gnM(\epsilon_{\rm dd}-1)}/\hbar$.

 When the system is confined in a trapping potential, the quantum pressure due to the confinement can stabilize the condensate against the attractive interaction.
-Santos et al.~\cite{Santos2000} numerically investigated the equilibrium shapes of pure dipolar gases with $a=0$.
+Santos {\it et al}.~\cite{Santos2000} numerically investigated the equilibrium shapes of pure dipolar gases with $a=0$.
 They considered an axisymmetric trap with trap frequencies $\omega_r$ and $\omega_z$ in the radial and axial directions, respectively.
 When the trapping potential is prolate, i.e., when the aspect ratio $l=\sqrt{\omega_r/\omega_z}>1$, the dipole interaction is always attractive.
 Therefore, as in the case of attractive {\it s}-wave interaction, there exists a critical number of atoms above which the BEC becomes unstable.
-On the other hand, if the trap potential is sufficiently oblate so that $l<l^*\simeq 0.43$ and if the DDI is not too strong (see the last paragraph of this subsection), the dipole interaction is always positive and the BEC is stable.
-In the region of $l^* < l <1$, the aspect ratio of the condensate increases with the number of atoms, and finally, it becomes unstable.
-Yi and You~\cite{Yi2000,Yi2001} investigated the stability including the effect of repulsive short-range interaction using Gaussian variational ansatz, and obtained results consistent with those of Ref.~\cite{Santos2000}.
+On the other hand, if the trap potential is sufficiently oblate so that $l<l^*\simeq 0.4$ and if the DDI is not too strong (see the last paragraph of this subsection), the dipole interaction is always positive and the BEC is stable.
+In the region of $l^* < l <1$, the condensate for a small number of atoms is oblate and the DDI is positive.
+However, as the number of atoms increases, the aspect ratio increases due to the DDI, which turns to attraction, and finally, the condensate becomes unstable.
+Yi and You~\cite{Yi2000,Yi2001} investigated the stability including the effect of repulsive short-range interaction using a Gaussian variational ansatz, and obtained results consistent with those of Ref.~\cite{Santos2000}.

-In Refs.~\cite{Yi2001,Goral2002b}, the low-energy excitation spectrum is calculated using time-dependent variational methods.
+In Refs.~\cite{Yi2001,Goral2002b}, the low-energy excitation spectrum is calculated using a time-dependent Gaussian variational method.
 It is shown that the instabilities of dipolar BECs in prolate ($l>1.29$) and oblate ($l^*<l<0.75$) traps originate from dynamical instabilities of the breathing and quadrupole modes, respectively.
-For the intermediate region, the lowest excitation frequency corresponds to a breathing mode far below the above mentioned critical number of atoms, and to a quadrupolar one near the critical value.
+For an intermediate region, the lowest excitation frequency corresponds to a breathing mode far below the above mentioned critical number of atoms, and to a quadrupolar one near the critical value.